spring-media/Carlos/Futures/README.md

 ### Function composition

-`Carlos Futures` can also be helpful when you want to compose the result of asynchronous computation in a single function or object.
+`Pied Piper` can also be helpful when you want to compose the result of asynchronous computation in a single function or object.

-There are 3 public functions as of `Carlos Futures` 0.7:
+There are 3 public functions as of `Pied Piper` 0.7:

 - Compose functions